PriyanshuPz/tsbin/cli/README.md

 ```

 ## Encrypt & Share a Snippet
-Encrypts a text snippet and sends it as a Telegram message.
+Encrypts a plain text snippet and uploads it to the tsbin API.
 ```
-npx tsbin snippet "Hello World" --passcode 1234
+Encrypts a plain text snippet and uploads it to the tsbin API
 ```

 Output Example: